On October 7-9, I took a whirlwind trip through Budapest, Vienna, and Salzburg. This post will focus on day two: Vienna.

 The museum closed at 6:00, giving us just enough time to see the whole thing.
 And, what’s more, when we finished, it was time for dinner!
 We’d been told about some of the traditional Austrian dishes, and were eager to try one of the most famous – wiener schnitzel.
 That plus warm cherry tea made for a hearty fall dinner to offset the cool temperatures.

 Full and satisfied, we set off for a walk around the city to see all of the beautiful buildings lit up at night.

 Unfortunately, one day in Vienna was simply not enough.
-There are so many more museums, churches, and important historical sites that I still want to explore, plus the famous Viennese musicians and dancers who I’d love to see perform!
+There are so many more museums, churches, and important historical sites that I still want to explore, plus the famous Viennese musicians and dancers I’d love to see perform.